lepisma/lepisma.github.io/_posts/2014-07-29-flesh-and-metal.md

 *[the Singularity is Near](https://www.goodreads.com/book/show/83518.The_Singularity_is_Near)*.

-A noteworthy example here is of Jens Neumann, also referred sometimes as the patient **Alpha**.
-Neumann lost his sight completely, but he got it partially restored by one of the landmark *cyborgee* experiments involving a camera *wired* to the visual cortex of brain (2002, about 12 years ago !).
+A noteworthy example here is of Jens Neumann, also referred sometimes as the patient *Alpha*.
+Neumann lost his sight completely, but he got it partially restored by one of the landmark *cyborgee* experiments involving a camera *wired* to the visual cortex of brain (2002, about 12 years ago!).
 Although this experience was brief for Neumann, but it must have been divine.

 <figure>